September 21 – December 1

 Karen Tam is an artist and curator whose research focuses on the constructions and imaginations of cultures and communities.
 In her installations, she recreates Chinese restaurants, karaoke lounges, opium dens, curio shops, and other sites of cultural engagement.
 Her work explores how tangible encounters with spaces and objects can offer profound insights into particular locales, historical narratives, and communities, suggesting how such encounters actively influence the portrayal of Chinese identity in North America.

-Commissioned by the Toronto Biennial of Art and made possible with the generous support of Power Corporation of Canada, Eleanor and Francis Shen, Galerie Hugues Charbonneau, and the Women Leading Initiative.
+Commissioned by the Toronto Biennial of Art and co-presented with MOMENTA Biennale de l’image with the support of the Conseil des arts et des lettres du Québec.
+Made possible with the generous support of Power Corporation of Canada, Eleanor and Francis Shen, Galerie Hugues Charbonneau, and the Women Leading Initiative.
 The artist would like to acknowledge the support of the Canada Council for the Arts.

 Bio